altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - Load the local pivs using PhotoManager.
 - Set the `pivDate:ID` entries, using the dates coming from each of the pivs.
+- Set the `cameraPiv:ID` entries for pivs that belong to the camera roll.
 - Invoke `queryExistingHashes`, the function that will take all existing `hashMap` entries (which are stored on disk) and query the server to attempt to match them to cloud piv ids.
 This will be done only if `initialLoad` is `true`, since it only needs to be done once.
 - Invoke `queryOrganizedLocalPivs`, the function that will check whether the cloud counterparts of our local pivs are organized, and if so set the corresponding `orgMap:ID` entries.
 - Invoke `computeLocalPages`, the function that will determine what is shown in the local view.